ibm-cloud-docs/billing-usage/promo_codes.md

 You can apply promo codes to Pay-As-You-Go, Subscription, and {{site.data.keyword.Bluemix_notm}} enterprise parent accounts.
 Any user in the account has access to view and apply promo codes.
 You can have multiple promo codes that are applied to an account at a time.
 You can use each promo code only once, and you can't remove them after you apply them.

-When a promo code is applied to an {{site.data.keyword.Bluemix_notm}} enterprise parent account, it applies to all child accounts within the enterprise.
+To apply a promo code to an {{site.data.keyword.Bluemix_notm}} enterprise account, you must be assigned the enterprise billing administrator role.
+After the promo code is applied to an {{site.data.keyword.Bluemix_notm}} enterprise parent account, it applies to all child accounts within the enterprise.
 {: note}

 Complete the following steps to apply promo codes to your account and {{site.data.keyword.Bluemix_notm}} products: